September 16, 2022

 When your child starts going to school, their No. 1 job is to learn.
 Getting sufficient sleep will go a long way toward keeping them engaged during their classes.

-“Kids who aren’t getting enough sleep are more likely to have problems concentrating and behaving appropriately at school,” Dr. Shah states.
-“Insufficient sleep can affect them in ways that make them fall behind their peers in their classroom performance or in sports or other extracurricular activities.”
+“Kids who aren’t getting enough sleep are more likely to have problems concentrating and behaving appropriately at school,” Dr. Shah shares.
+“Insufficient sleep can affect them in ways that make them fall behind their peers in classroom performance.”

 Teenagers (13 to 18 years)